OsmosysSoftware/supply-chain-management/docs/contract-deployment.md

    - Install MetaMask.
    - Switch to the Fantom testnet.
    - If Not present add the network with the following config

      ![Fantom testnet](./Images/fantomTestnet.png)

-   - Get testnet Ether from a faucet.
+   - Get testnet Ether from a faucet : [link](https://faucet.fantom.network/).
+   - You need to provide the wallet address to get test ether

 2. **Project configuration (`hardhat.config.js`):**